koncoweb/crmappbuilwebcom/README.md

 # CRM App

-This project was generated with [App Builder Code Gen](https://www.infragistics.com/products/appbuilder).
+This project was generated with [Koncoweb](https://koncoweb.my.id).

 ## Development server